St. Louis Metropolitan Police Department: Police cruiser crashes (2023-2024)

 In December 2023, the aftermath of a police cruiser crashing into a gay bar gained national attention following the arrest and alleged assault of one of the bar owners.
 Claims as to the cause of the crash were contradicted by video evidence gathered from civilians, no toxicology test was taken for the driver, and the initial charge of a felony against the arrested bar owner was reduced to a misdemeanor after he was held more than a day in custody.
 It was also found that the arresting officer, who is accused of beating the bar owner, had previously broken bones of an arrestee already in handcuffs.
 Governor Mike Parson advised the police department to release body camera footage.

 The incident increased scrutiny of cruiser crashes, including an apparent cover-up of a destroyed church sign from the preceding summer.
 In March 2024, the St. Louis Board of Aldermen were told by a police representative that there was no recent upswing in incidents, which conflicted with data showing a 44% spike in 2019.

 Force Investigative Unit audit (2024)

 The Force Investigative Unit was established in 2013 to investigate cases of officers using deadly force and issue reports to the public for the purposes of transparency.
 In 2018, the unit was ordered to conduct an audit of investigations which led to further investigations of the unit's then-director Roger Engelhardt, who was later fired from the force.
 The audit found problems in all 50 investigations of police shootings from 2004-2018.
 No reports from the unit have been released to the public since 2015, and the Tishaura Jones administration blocked public access to the full audit.

 Office of the Police Commissioner

-The Office of the Police Commissioner has the responsibility of assisting the Police commissioner in the administration of the department.
+The Office of the Police Commissioner has the responsibility of assisting the Police commissioner-Chief of Police in the administration of the department.
 This includes the Chief of Staff, Public Communications, and Employee Relations, as well as the Community Safety Partnership Bureau.